javitorres/datalakeStudio/README.md

 <b>Versatile Data Loading Options:</b> Users can effortlessly upload data from a several sources: directly from local computer, via a URL, or from an Amazon S3 bucket.
 Additionally, it supports direct data downloads from PostgreSQL databases, enhancing its utility for database administrators and data analysts.

-<b>Several data formats and origins:</b> Embracing a wide range of data formats, the platform is compatible with CSV, TSV, and Shapefile formats.
-This flexibility ensures that users can work with their preferred data types without the need for tedious conversions.
+<b>Several data formats:</b> Wide range of data formats, Datalake Studio is compatible with CSV, TSV, Parquet and Shapefile formats.
+Load data without tedious conversions.

 <b>ChatGPT Integration with SQL Assistants:</b> Users with ChatGPT credentials can use the power of SQL assistants.
-These assistants provide contextual understanding about tables and their fields, making data manipulation and query formulation more intuitive and efficient.
+These assistants provide contextual understanding about your tables and fields, making data manipulation and query formulation more intuitive and efficient.

 <b>Enhancement through Remote APIs:</b> Users have the ability to enrich their data by integrating information from remote APIs.